ion2088/firedust/README.md

 ### Group chat

-You can chat in groups with the assistant by annotating messages to different users.
+Engage in group chats by simply annotating messages for different users.
 You can also add previous chat history to improve the responses.

 ```python
 import firedust